History of Alvin

 The Alvin Observation Vehicle (our remotely-operated camera sled) was used by a team from the National Transportation Safety Board in late April to search for the vessel data recorder from the sunken merchant vessel El Faro off the Bahamas.
 The AOV and AUV Sentry were able to locate the recorder amid the wreckage and mark its location for subsequent retrieval by the Navy.

-After transiting the Panama Canal in September, scientists from the University of Minnesota used Alvin to deploy mobile chemical sensor systems in diffuse flow vent fluids at East Pacific Rise (EPR) 9°N. pH/redox probes were also deployed at nearby high temperature vents for studying in situ chemical conditions in the deep reaction zone.
+After transiting the Panama Canal in September, scientists from the University of Minnesota used Alvin to deploy mobile chemical sensor systems in diffuse flow vent fluids at EPR 9°N. pH/redox probes were also deployed at nearby high temperature vents for studying in-situ chemical conditions in the deep reaction zone.
 During that same cruise investigators from the University of South Florida collected Riftia pachyptila tubeworms for shipboard experiments to elucidate the pathway of carbon fixation by their chemolitho-autotrophic symbionts.

 In December the ship and submersible traveled north to Guaymas Basin, where researchers from the University of North Carolina performed an integrated microbiological and geochemical study of hydrothermal sediments.
 Dives to the hydrothermal vent fields in the Southern Trough at 2,000 meters depth recovered sediment cores, microbial mats, and marine invertebrates from the hydrothermally heated sediments.